frosas/vist-al-twitter/README.md

 - Fix "possible EventEmitter memory leak detected.
 11 listeners added.
 Use emitter.setMaxListeners() to increase limit." warning
 - Fix PhantomJS processes not ever finishing

+  > I strongly recommend to call phridge.disposeAll() when the node process exits as this is the only way to ensure that all child processes terminate as well.
+Since disposeAll() is async it is not safe to call it on process.on("exit").
+It is better to call it on SIGINT, SIGTERM and within your regular exit flow.